Discover the Amazing Benefits of Eating Almonds Every Day

 - 4 min read

-They provide heart-healthy fats, plant-based protein, fiber and essential nutrients like vitamin E, magnesium, calcium and are packed with antioxidants.”
-Eating a handful of almonds each day delivers steady energy, supports heart health and keeps hunger in check—all thanks to their blend of protein, fiber and healthy fats that make them satisfying and nutrient-dense.
+Almonds are a versatile, nutrient-packed super snack.
+They provide heart-healthy fats, plant-based protein, fiber, and essential nutrients like vitamin E and magnesium.
+Plus, they’re loaded with antioxidants.
+Eating a handful of almonds each day delivers steady energy, supports heart health, and keeps hunger in check.
+This is all thanks to their blend of protein, fiber, and healthy fats, which make them satisfying and nutrient-dense.

 1. They May Support Skin Health

 Healthy fats and vitamin E in almonds contribute to radiant skin.
-Vitamin E in almonds may help reduce the development of wrinkles and variations in skin pigmentation.
-Although the rich vitamin E in almonds acts as an antioxidant, contributing to skin smoothness, other nutrients in almonds may also support skin health.
-Niacin, a type of B vitamin, may improve facial pigmentation.
-1 A 1-ounce serving of almonds provides 1 milligram of niacin or 7% of your Daily Value.
+Vitamin E may help reduce the development of wrinkles and variations in skin pigmentation.
+While vitamin E acts as an antioxidant, other nutrients in almonds also support skin health.
+For instance, niacin, a type of B vitamin, may improve facial pigmentation.
+A 1-ounce serving of almonds provides 1 milligram of niacin, which is 7% of your Daily Value.

 2. They May Improve Exercise Recovery

-Almonds aren’t just great for a midmorning or midafternoon pick-me-up—they’re also a good post-workout snack.
-One study found that eating two handfuls or 46 almonds per day for four weeks helped retain strength and decrease exercise-related soreness, fatigue and muscle damage after 90 minutes of eccentric exercise in those who aren’t regularly physically active.
-Higher levels of leg-back strength and an improvement in mood were also found.
+Almonds aren’t just great for a mid-morning or mid-afternoon pick-me-up—they’re also a fantastic post-workout snack.
+One study found that eating two handfuls, or 46 almonds per day for four weeks, helped retain strength and decrease exercise-related soreness, fatigue, and muscle damage after 90 minutes of eccentric exercise.
+Participants also experienced higher levels of leg-back strength and an improvement in mood.

 3. They Support Gut Health

-Eating almonds every day may alter the structure of your gut microbiome, supporting the growth of beneficial bacteria and boosting the production of short-chain fatty acids beneficial for health.
-A healthy gut may help with weight management, depression symptoms and metabolic health.
+Eating almonds every day may alter the structure of your gut microbiome.
+This supports the growth of beneficial bacteria and boosts the production of short-chain fatty acids, which are beneficial for health.
+A healthy gut can help with weight management, alleviate depression symptoms, and improve metabolic health.

 4. They May Support Blood Sugar Control

-Almonds offer fiber, protein and fat—three nutrients that help with blood sugar control.
-In fact, one study observed significantly lower blood sugar numbers and improved overall glucose regulation in Asian Indians when participants ate 20 grams of almonds 30 minutes before a meal.
+Almonds offer fiber, protein, and fat—three nutrients that help with blood sugar control.
+One study observed significantly lower blood sugar levels and improved overall glucose regulation in Asian Indians when participants ate 20 grams of almonds 30 minutes before a meal.

 5. They May Support Heart Health

 Almonds may reduce low-density (LDL) cholesterol.
-Almonds contain phytosterols, a plant compound that can lower LDL cholesterol.
-Lower LDL cholesterol levels are associated with a reduced risk of heart disease.
-Research also suggests that regularly eating almonds lowers diastolic blood pressure (the bottom number).
-Replacing saturated fat sources with unsaturated fats, like those found in almonds, is associated with a reduced risk of heart disease.
+They contain phytosterols, a plant compound that can lower LDL cholesterol levels.
+Lower LDL cholesterol is associated with a reduced risk of heart disease.
+Research suggests that regularly eating almonds lowers diastolic blood pressure, too.
 Next time, consider spreading almond butter on your toast instead of butter for additional heart-healthy benefits.

 6. Almonds May Support Weight Management

 Two meta-analyses found that consuming 10 to 100 grams (roughly ½ ounce to ¾ cup) of almonds per day for three weeks to 18 months did not result in weight gain.
-If anything, eating 50 grams (a little more than ⅓ cup) or more of almonds per day may contribute to slight weight loss in some individuals.
-One reason this calorically dense food supports weight management, and maybe even weight loss, is that the body cannot digest all of the fat in almonds.
-Therefore, although almonds are high in fat, the amount of energy (calories) absorbed by the body is less.
+In fact, eating 50 grams (a little more than ⅓ cup) or more of almonds per day may contribute to slight weight loss in some individuals.
+One reason this calorically dense food supports weight management is that the body cannot digest all the fat in almonds.
+So, although almonds are high in fat, the amount of energy (calories) absorbed by the body is less.

 Raw Almond Nutrition Information